SDCalvo/mcp-ui-bridge/mcp-ui-bridge-python/README.md

 2. **`DomParser` (within `mcp-ui-bridge-python`)**: When the MCP server is active and connected to your `target_url`, its internal `DomParser` module uses Playwright to access the live DOM of your web application and extract structured data.

+3. **Viewport-Aware Processing**: The `DomParser` only processes elements currently visible in the browser viewport, then applies pagination to efficiently navigate through large sets of elements.

-3. **Structured Data Extraction**: The `DomParser` extracts a structured JSON representation of the page, including interactive elements, display data, and their associated semantic information.
+4. **Structured Data Extraction**: The `DomParser` extracts a structured JSON representation of the page, including interactive elements, display data, and their associated semantic information, organized into paginated responses.

-4. **`PlaywrightController` (within `mcp-ui-bridge-python`)**: When an LLM client sends a command, the server translates the MCP command into Playwright actions and executes them on the live web page.
+5. **`PlaywrightController` (within `mcp-ui-bridge-python`)**: When an LLM client sends a command, the server translates the MCP command into Playwright actions and executes them on the live web page.

-   **Scroll Navigation**: The library supports `scroll-up` and `scroll-down` commands that don't require an element ID.
-These commands scroll the page by one viewport height and allow LLMs to navigate through different sections of long pages.
-Combined with viewport filtering, this enables efficient exploration of large applications.

-   **Viewport Filtering**: The `DomParser` only processes elements currently visible in the browser viewport, significantly improving performance on pages with many elements.
-When the page is scrolled, different elements become visible and are included in subsequent `get_current_screen_data` responses.
+   **Advanced Navigation**: The library supports multiple navigation strategies:

+   - **Pagination Commands**: Navigate through elements in the current viewport (`next-page`, `prev-page`, `first-page`, `next-structured-page`, `prev-structured-page`, `first-structured-page`)
+   - **Scroll Commands**: Change viewport to access different page regions (`scroll-up`, `scroll-down`)
+   - **Element-Specific Actions**: Direct interaction with identified elements (`click`, `type`, `select`, etc.)

-5. **MCP Server & Tools**: The server exposes standardized MCP tools to the LLM client:
+6. **MCP Server & Tools**: The server exposes standardized MCP tools to the LLM client:
-   - `get_current_screen_data`: Allows the LLM to "see" the current state of the web page
+   - `get_current_screen_data`: Allows the LLM to "see" the current state of the web page with pagination parameters
-   - `list_actions`: Provides suggested actions based on currently visible elements
+   - `get_current_screen_actions`: Provides suggested actions based on currently visible elements
-   - `send_command`: Enables the LLM to execute interactions on the page
+   - `send_command`: Enables the LLM to execute interactions and navigation commands on the page

 ## Instrumenting Your Frontend with `data-mcp-*` Attributes